Merging boundary critical points of a Morse function: Proof of the main theorem

 The derivative of $\xi_c$ in these directions is given by

-For $z=(x_0,y_0)$, since $\alpha \equiv 1$ on $[0, 1]$, we get $\alpha(x_0) = 1, \alpha'(x_0) = 0$ and the above simplifies to:
+For $z=(y_0,x_0)$, since $\alpha \equiv 1$ on $[0, 1]$, we get $\alpha(x_0) = 1, \alpha'(x_0) = 0$ and the above simplifies to:

 We know that $\beta'(y_0)<0$ and $y_0>0$.
 That is, the matrix \eqref{eq:dxy} has a negative determinant, and so, regardless of the sign of $w'(x_0)$, it has two real eigenvalues, one positive and one negative. \end{proof} The vector field $\xi_c$ has a hyperbolic critical point at $z$.
 We need to make sure that $\xi_c$ has the form required by \cref{def:gl-vf} near $z$.
-The Grobman--Hartman theorem asserts that $\xi_c$ can be linearized at $z$ by a H\"older continuous map, which is insufficient for our purposes.
-Instead of pushing the regularity of this linearization map, we replace $\xi_c$ near $z$ by its linear part.
+To this end, we simply replace $\xi_c$ near $z$ by its linear part.
 The new vector field has the form \eqref{eq:morse_normal} near $z$.

 \begin{proposition} For any neighborhood $U_{z}\subset U$ of $z$, there exists a vector field $\xip$, agreeing with $\xi_c$ away from $U_{z}$, such that, in some system of coordinates on $U_{z}$, $\xip$ has the form \eqref{eq:morse_normal}.
-Moreover, $\xip$ and $\xi_c$ might be as close in $C^0$-norm as we please. \end{proposition} \begin{proof} Let $\xil$ be the linear part of $\xi_c$ at $z$.
+Moreover, there exists a $C>0$ such that

+for any $z'\in U_z$. \end{proposition} \begin{proof} Let $\xil$ be the linear part of $\xi_c$ at $z$.
 Let $\tau$ be a bump function supported on $U_{z}$, equal to $1$ on a smaller neighborhood of $z$.
 Set

 Then, as long as $\tau\equiv 1$, we have $\xip=\xil$, which means that in the system of coordinates corresponding to the eigenvectors of $\xi_c(z)$, the vector field $\xip$ has the form \eqref{eq:morse_normal}, as desired.